nstecker16/virtualization-labs/README.md

 # Virtualization Labs
-Creating a lab environment using Proxmox, Docker, and other tools for testing and exercising with virtual machines and containers.
+Creating a Windows Server lab environment using Proxmox VE.

 ## Setup
 I installed Proxmox VE 9 on my old gaming desktop using the [official Proxmox documentation][proxmox-install-docs] as a guide.